hfogelberg/henrik/content/about.md

 date: 2018-02-15T13:39:52Z
 draft: false
 ---
-I am a seasoned developer, currently living on the beautiful island of Tenerife.
-I've worked for 20+ years in the IT industry, mostly as a developer, but have been tinkering with a bit of everything.
+I am a seasoned developer with a 20+ years of the IT industry.
+I've been tinkering with a bit of everything, but have spent most of my time writing code.
+My prefered stack at the moment is:

-I've been in contact with a bunch of different languages, tools and hardware obviously, but my current prefered setup is:

 - A Mac to code on
 - and VS code for my editor